Project Flight Plan Takes Flight

 In order to prepare for Project FlightPlan, Mary has endured years of training and conditioning both her body and mind with the support of aa dedicated team – all while maintaining a fulltime job as an accountant!
 All proceeds raised through Project FlightPlan will go directly towards Chirping Central’s current and future avian projects.

-Sometimes when you have a passion for something it takes you to places you never even dreamed you would go.
-And so, on June 7, 2014 the race begins - 2400 miles across the Pacific from Monterey Bay, California to Honolulu, Hawaii.
-Entirely powered by human muscle, Mary will be participating in the Great Pacific Race in 2014 as a solo participant.
-This means that every single mile between Monterey Bay and Honolulu has to be rowed by Mary.
-It will be a huge test of physical and mental strength, and will take approximately 90 days to complete… read more
+Sometimes when you have a passion for something it takes you to places you never dreamed you would go!
+Entirely powered by human muscle, Mary will row every single mile between San Diego and Honolulu solo, in a huge test of physical and mental strength that will take approximately 90 days to complete.

 Why row an ocean?